 - Search Engine Optimisation (SEO) scores (ours = 100/100).

-Handy tip: if you're not getting a Google / Lighthouse scores of at least 95 out of 100, I recommend you fix those problems first.
-Otherwise, no matter how fast you run, your targets and goals may seem to always stay ahead of you.
+Handy tip: if you're not getting a Google / Lighthouse scores of at least 95 out of 100, I recommend you fix, or hire someone to fix those problems first.

 Don't worry if you don't understand what Google / Lighthouse scores are, or how to measure them: we can do that for you.